cmt-dtu-energy/MagTense/matlab/README.md

   [ Linux ] `/usr/local/sundials-4.1.0/instdir`

+  A guide for custom installation of sundials-4.1.0 from this repository can be found [here](#install-cvode-from-sundials-4.1.0)

   **Note:** Shared libraries for Fortran modules are not distributed in conda package of [sundials](https://anaconda.org/conda-forge/sundials).
 CVODE has to be built beforehand locally when linked dynamically.
 During runtime, path has to added to LD_LIBRARY_PATH on Linux.

 ### Compilation